Person hält eine Bauchfalte zwischen den Händen

 • Certain types of cancer

-With our EMS full-body training, you can specifically reduce fat and build muscle – just 20 minutes per week will have an impact!
+With our EMS training, you can specifically reduce fat and build muscle – just 20 minutes per week shows results!

 Ideal body fat percentage: These are the guidelines